-The Company's manufacturing is allocated primarily between its facility in Old Bridge, New Jersey ("Old Bridge Facility") and a key contract manufacturer located in the People's Republic of China ("PRC").
-The Company currently manufactures most of its digital products, including the latest encoder and EdgeQAM collections at the Old Bridge Facility.
-Since 2007 the Company has transitioned and continues to manufacture certain high volume, labor intensive products, including many of the Company's analog products, in the PRC, pursuant to a manufacturing agreement that governs the production of products that may from time to time be the subject of purchase orders submitted by (and in the discretion of) the Company.
-Although the Company does not currently anticipate the transfer of any additional products to the PRC for manufacture, the Company may do so if business and market conditions make it advantageous to do so.
-Manufacturing products both at the Company's Old Bridge Facility as well as in the PRC, enables the Company to realize cost reductions while maintaining a competitive position and time-to-market advantage.
+The Company's manufacturing is allocated primarily between its facility in Old Bridge, New Jersey ("Old Bridge Facility") and key contract manufacturing located in the People's Republic of China ("PRC") as well as South Korea and Taiwan.
+The Company currently manufactures most of its digital products, including the NXG product line and latest encoder, transcoder and EdgeQAM collections at the Old Bridge Facility.
+Since 2007 the Company has transitioned and continues to manufacture certain high volume, labor intensive products, including many of the Company's analog and other products, in the PRC, pursuant to manufacturing agreements that govern the production of products that may from time to time be the subject of purchase orders submitted by (and in the discretion of) the Company.
+Although the Company does not currently anticipate the transfer of any additional products to the PRC or other countries for manufacture, the Company may do so if business and market conditions make it advantageous to do so.
+Manufacturing products both at the Company's Old Bridge Facility as well as in the PRC, South Korea and Taiwan enables the Company to realize cost reductions while maintaining a competitive position and time-to-market advantage.

 The Company may, from time to time, provide manufacturing, research and development and product support services for other companies' products.
-In 2015, the Company entered into an agreement with VBrick Systems, Inc. ("VBrick") to provide procurement, manufacturing, warehousing and fulfillment support to VBrick for a line of high end encoder products and sub-assemblies.
-Sales to VBrick of encoder products were approximately \$791,000 and \$840,000 in 2018 and 2017, respectively.
-Sales to VBrick for sub-assemblies were not material in 2018 or 2017.
+In 2015, the Company entered into an agreement with VBrick Systems, Inc. ("VBrick") to provide procurement, manufacturing, warehousing and fulfillment support to VBrick_for a line of high-end encoder products and sub-assemblies.
+Sales to VBrick of encoder products were approximately \$602,000 and \$791,000 in 2019 and 2018, respectively.
+Sales to VBrick for sub-assemblies were not material in 2019 or 2018.